travigd/documentation/http-api/competing-consumers.md

 ## Acknowledgements

 Clients must acknowledge (or not acknowledge) messages in the competing consumer model.
-If the client fails to respond in the given timeout period, the message will be retried.
+If the client fails to respond in the given timeout period, the message is retried.
 You should use the `rel` links in the feed for acknowledgements not bookmark URIs as they are subject to change in future versions.

 For example: